reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 SELECT * FROM hyperties_by_id;
 ```
 If that worked your should see an empty hyperties's table.
 Again, you may change the replication\_factor to another value.
 With this configuration (5 nodes with a replication factor of 3), we can tolerate the loss of 2 nodes.
-The following command provides information about the cluster, such as the state (up/running/down), load, and IDs.
+The following command provides information about the cluster, such as the state (Normal/Leaving/Joining/Moving), load, and IDs.

 ```
 docker exec cassandra-node1 exec nodetool status rethinkeyspace
 ```
-Observer that the "cassandra-node1" may be another node (e.g cassandra-node2) and "rethinkeyspace" is the name of the keyspace defined previously.
+Observe that the "cassandra-node1" may be another node (e.g cassandra-node2) and "rethinkeyspace" is the name of the keyspace defined previously.

 Something like this should appear: